y-ken/fluent-mixin-rewrite-tag-name/README.md

 #### 3. edit your plugin to implement

 It is a quick guide to enable your plugin to use RewriteTagNameMixin.
-The key points of implmentation is just three below.
+The key points of implmentation is just four below.

 * add `require 'fluent/mixin/rewrite_tag_name'` at the top of source
+* in the case of output plugin, add `include Fluent::HandleTagNameMixin`
+this is required if you will use 'remove_tag_prefix' option together
-* add `include Fluent::Mixin::RewriteTagName` in class
+* add `include Fluent::Mixin::RewriteTagName` in class after HandleTagNameMixin
 * add `emit_tag = tag.dup` and `filter_record(emit_tag, time, record)` before `Engine.emit`

 ##### implement example for input plugin